Theme

 Trinity-Large-Thinking is Arcee AI's reasoning-oriented Trinity release, presented around long-context use, multi-turn tool work, and stronger behavior in agent-style workflows.

 Arcee presents Trinity-Large-Thinking as part of its large Trinity model line for complex multi-turn and agent-oriented use cases.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is